HybirdCorp/creme_crm/README.md

  - ...

 Lots of aspects can be configured through a graphical interface :
- - Detailed views for entities are built from blocks ; you can configure which blocks are displayed, you can create your own the blocks (chose the fields which are used)...
+ - Detailed views for entities are built from blocks; you can configure which blocks are displayed, you can create your own the blocks (chose the fields which are used)...
  - You can configure the columns of the list views (columns can be related to fields, custom-fields, relationships...), and filter the lines with powerful rules.